 How is a re-evaluation request sent to DMV?

 DMV receives reports that a driver may have a medical condition that affects his or her ability to operate a motor vehicle safely from

-- police officers by form DS-5 (Police Agency Request for Driver Review)
+- Police Agency Request for Driver Review (DS-5)

 If an individual submits a Request for Driver Review form, it must include their name and signature.